Which Type of Graduate Degree is Right for You?

 Application deadlines vary depending on request for departmental aid and the department to which you are applying.

-Program Terms Available All Applicants Biomedical Engineering Fall December 15 Chemical Engineering Fall January 15 Civil and Environmental Engineering Fall January 15 Spring October 1 Computer Engineering Fall January 5 Computer Science Fall December 15 Electrical Engineering Fall January 15 Spring October 1 Summer January 15 Materials Science Engineering Fall January 15 Spring October 1 Summer January 15 Mechanical and Aerospace Engineering Fall January 15 Spring October 1 Systems and Information Engineering Fall January 1 Spring October 1
+Program Terms Available All Applicants Biomedical Engineering Fall December 15 Chemical Engineering (PhD only) Fall January 15 Civil and Environmental Engineering Fall January 1 Spring October 1 Computer Engineering (PhD only) Fall January 5 Computer Science (PhD only; see below for MS) Fall December 15 Electrical Engineering Fall December 15 Spring October 1 Materials Science Engineering Fall January 15 Spring October 1 Summer January 15 Mechanical and Aerospace Engineering Fall January 15 Spring October 1 Systems and Information Engineering Fall January 1 Spring October 1

-Deadline for M.E.
-Applications; as well as Ph.D. and M.S.
-Applications (without request for financial aid):
+2022 Deadline for M.E.
+Applications; Some Ph.D. and M.S.
+Applications as below (without request for financial aid):

 NOTE: Not all programs admit students in every term.

-The UVA Engineering Online Professional Master's Degree program has an ongoing application process.
-If your application is not complete by the time you wish to start classes, you may register for a class while the application is being processed.
+The Virginia Engineering Online (VEO) Professional Master's Degree program has an ongoing application process and mostly follows the application deadlines posted above.
+If your application is not complete by the posted deadline, you may request to register for a class as a non-degree student.
+Early coursework taking as a non-degree student can be later applied to your degree program.

 An applicant must have a baccalaureate degree from a recognized college or university.
 While this degree will normally be in the field of engineering or applied science, degrees in other fields may be acceptable.
 Undergraduate courses that may be required to remedy deficiencies must be taken without credit.
 An applicant should have at least a B average for admission into graduate studies.